 A brief history of Stollen

 Aaah Stollen, who doesn’t love it?
-The fruit-cake-bread has been a staple Christmas treat in Germany for as long as anyone can remember - but now it has become so popular that you can probably find it in most other countries around the world in the lead-up to the national holiday.
+The fruit-cake-bread has been a staple Christmas treat in Germany since time immemorial - but it has become so popular that you can probably find it in most other countries around the world in the lead-up to the national holiday.

-The treat holds a certain significance in Saxony, and is an especially regional speciality in the state capital Dresden.
+The treat holds a certain significance in Saxony, and is a regional speciality in the state capital Dresden.
 Why, you ask?
 It's a good story!
 So sit back, grab yourself a slice of Stollen and discover the history behind Germany's most famous cake slash bread.

 The tradition of Stollen in Germany